‘Take what you need, leave what you can’: Wichita family puts food pantry in their front yard for those in need

-The Jordan family was feeling down about how the coronavirus has impacted the country — they decided to do something about it.
+WICHITA, Kan.
+(KSNW) – The Jordan family was feeling down about how the coronavirus has impacted the country, and they decided to do something about it.

 The Jordan family are offering what good they can through canned goods and other useful items for any household.